A computational study of accelerating, steady and fading negative streamers in ambient air: Conclusions and outlook

 An interesting question for future work would be how the steady propagation field depends on e.g., the applied voltage waveform and the initial conditions.
 Understanding the relationships that were observed between several streamer properties requires further analysis as well.
 Finally, future research could implement more realistic boundary conditions on the high-voltage electrode, for example, by including electron emission, to more realistically study the inception of negative streamers.

-\ack We acknowledge numerous fruitful discussions with Zhen Wang, Hani Francisco and Hemaditya Malla at CWI.
-B.G. was funded by the China Scholarship Council (CSC) (Grant No.\,201906280436), and X.L. was supported by NWO-STW-project 15052 ``Let CO2 Spark!''.
+\ack B.G. was funded by the China Scholarship Council (CSC) (Grant No.\,201906280436), and X.L. was supported by NWO-STW-project 15052 `Let CO$_2$ Spark!'.
+We acknowledge fruitful discussions with Zhen Wang, Hani Francisco and Hemaditya Malla at CWI.
+We thank both anonymous referees for their valuable suggestions.